Ryednap/TravelBlog/Readme.md

 ## Building this Project

 Simply clone this project, then open the project in your favourite IDE, the maven building of the project will be automatically done by the IDE.
+After opening in your IDE configure ```resources/application.properties``` to configure local MYSQL url in database url and then we are ready to run the project in our local system.

 ## Output and Features